 The program integrates academic centres in computer science, statistics, molecular biology, and biotechnology, with translational research groups at hospitals and at the clinical interface.
-Members of the Centre for High Through-put Biology (CHiBi), the Genome Science & Technology Graduate program (GSAT), the department of Statistics, the Bioinformatics, Empirical & Theoretical Algorithms Laboratory in Computer Science, the Genome Sciences Centre at the BC Cancer Agency (GSC), and the Michael Smith Laboratories have been instrumental in developing the current program.
+Members of the Genome Science & Technology Graduate program (GSAT), the department of Statistics, the Bioinformatics, Empirical & Theoretical Algorithms Laboratory in Computer Science, the Genome Sciences Centre at the BC Cancer Agency (GSC), and the Michael Smith Laboratories have been instrumental in developing the current program.
 The program also integrates other departments at UBC in the faculties of Medicine, Science, Forestry, and Land and Food Systems that broadly support bioinformatics research in the life sciences.

 Students can enter the program in one of two ways:

 - Applying to the program directly on-line, uploading all documentation to site and if selected by a supervisor, they will be notified by the program coordinator.

 - Applying through the conventional graduate student route by securing the commitment of a supervisor, who is a faculty member of the program.
 The list of potential supervisors can be found at program faculty.

 See bcbioinformaticsgrad.ca for a complete summary of the bioinformatics training in British Columbia.